davidmarble/virtualenvwrapper-win/README.rst

 for creating isolated Python virtual environments, each with their own libraries and site-packages.

-These scripts are only tested on **Windows 7** in **regular command prompt**.
-**They will not work in Powershell.** There are other virtualenvwrapper projects out there for Powershell.

-They should work on any version of Windows (Windows XP, Windows Vista, Windows 7).
+These scripts should work on any version of Windows (Windows XP, Windows Vista, Windows 7).

-**However**, they depend on an executable `where.exe` being in your path, which is only provided in Vista and 7.
-If you are using XP, try [the answer to this post on  superuser.com](http://superuser.com/questions/249725/where-to-download-where-exe-tool-for-windows-xp) to get a suitable where.exe (unsupported and untested).
+However, they only work in the **regular command prompt**.
+They **will not work in Powershell.** There are other virtualenvwrapper projects out there for Powershell.

 Installation
 ------------